sirajudheenam/RoR-SampleApp/docs/part_2_deploy_on_heroku.md

 ## Other steps can be explored:

-heroku buildpacks:set heroku/ruby --index 2 -a yourapp
+heroku buildpacks:set heroku/ruby --index 2 -a sam-rubyonrail

 heroku plugins:install heroku-repo
 heroku buildpacks:clear -a yourapp